Male Fertility Supplements: An Evidence Based Review and Recommendations

 Vitamin D is another popular vitamin that gets a lot of attention and has even been glorified with a cool nickname, the sunshine vitamin, due to the skin’s ability to synthesize it when exposed to sunlight.

-Many people know of the benefits of fish oil and omega 3s during pregnancy and for general health and wellness, but omega 3s also serve as one of the best fertility supplements for men.
+Many people know of the benefits of fish oil and omega 3s during pregnancy and for general health and wellness, but omega 3 fatty acids also serve as an important fertility supplement for men.

-A clinical trial of over 200 men taking 1.84 g of Omega 3s found that after 32 weeks those in the treatment group saw a total sperm count increase from 38.7 million to 61.7 million and a concentration of 15.6 million/ml to 28.7 million/ml.
+A study of over 200 men taking 1.84 g of Omega 3s found that after 32 weeks those in the supplementation group saw a average total sperm count increase from 38.7 million to 61.7 million and a concentration of 15.6 million/ml to 28.7 million/ml.

-These results have been further supported by a large-scale meta-analysis that reviewed and compiled data from 16 studies looking at omega 3s, sperm health, and male infertility.
-Of the 16 studies done on fish oil and male fertility 14 of them found an increase in at least one key sperm health parameter.
+One of the studies mentioned above-compiled data from 16 studies looking at omega 3s, sperm health, and male fertility.
+Of the 16 studies, 14 of them found an increase in at least one key sperm health parameter.

-Studies show that in the human body zinc concentrations are the highest seminal plasma and that the levels of zinc in sperm increase as a sperm develops.
-Researchers have also found that fertile men have significantly higher zinc levels than infertile men.
+Studies show that in the human body zinc concentrations are the highest seminal plasma and that the levels of zinc inside sperm increase as a sperm develops.
+Researchers have also found zinc levels to be correlated to measures of sperm quality.

 While folate is famous for its role in pregnancy and prenatal, it is also a common fertility vitamin for men.
 Folate is vitamin B9 and it is known to work with zinc in the production of sperm DNA.
 That said, clinical results from studies looking at folate supplementation and sperm quality are mixed.